-Pain that lasts for a few hours, or more, is a definite sign that something is wrong.
+Pain that lasts for a few hours, or more, is a definite one of main signs of illness that something is wrong.
 We discussed earlier in this chapter what a sore throat may mean; a pain in the abdomen that continues for several hours may mean that the child has an inflammation of the stomach or intestines or an inflamed appendix; a pain in the back or side may mean that the child has a kidney infection.
 And of course, we all know that pain is produced when someone strains a muscle or breaks a bone.

 Everybody pays attention to a child who complains of pain because young people hate to feel sick and be kept away from the fun of school and play.
 Parents almost always take their children’s pain seriously and will call a doctor unless the pain goes away by itself in a short time.
 Do you know that once in a great while a child is foolish and will complain of pain when he really doesn’t have any?
 If he does that too often his parents might not believe him when he actually does have a pain.
 And that can cause plenty of trouble, can’t it?